shyllis/Kade-Engine-Legacy/docs/guides/character.md

 Choose a folder where you want to add your character assets.
 Add a .png and .xml files of your character with the same names.

-Add your character to the characterList.txt file located in assets/preload/data/.
+Add your character to the `characterList.txt` file located in `assets/preload/data/`.
 That should look like this:
 `
 bf